NamanShah121/task38/README.md

 ## Features
 Register user using username and password
-- Login user and get JWT token
+Login user and get JWT token
-- Save token in localStorage
+Save token in localStorage
-- Access protected route using saved token
+Access protected route using saved token

-## Important note

-This project stores users in a simple array, so data will reset whenever the backend restarts.